 Retailing on the Internet has never been more attractive than it is today.
 In Germany alone, 50 of the country’s 83 million inhabitants shop online.
 But if you want to ride the wave of e-commerce success, you need a sophisticated marketing mix.
 In other words, you need a solid foundation, a marketing strategy that’s watertight, and the right channels.

-The foundation of successful e-commerce
+The foundation of successful online store: Marketing

 An important point to make your online shop successful is gamification.
 Thus arousing the potential customer’s instinct to play.
 A true expert in the field of gamification is the auction platform ebay.
 In the end, bidding on an item on ebay is like betting on a number at the casino, with less risk of course.
 Nevertheless, the user experiences a thrill in both cases.
 If they buy the desired item at an auction, their reward centre is also activated.
 Another method of gamification is the wish list.
 Give customers the opportunity to store products that they cannot currently afford in their accounts.
 This will awaken their inner collector.
 You will also find out first hand what customers really like.

 The information you collect about your customers is the key to emerging e-commerce marketing.
 A good customer relation management system stores all the important customer data and gives you an overview.
 In addition to information from tracking, CRM archives your correspondence with the customer.
 Each customer therefore gets their own history with which you can individually respond to them.
 In other words, a CRM system justifies and facilitates the maintenance and retargeting of your existing customers.

 There are various marketing strategies for online retail: from direct to influencer marketing via storytelling.
 All of these strategies are essentially aimed at strengthening the brand itself.
 These strategies are important for long-term success in e-commerce marketing.
 But they are initially expensive and it takes for them to pay off.
 But there are two strategies whose goal is an immediate increase in sales.